lsst-dm/dmtn-010/index.rst

 Recommendations
 ===============

-There are three clearly viable choices: some variation on 3. and 4. (use AST), 5. (use GWCS), and 6. (rewriting AST in C++).
-The choice between these is a balance between having a workable solution in a relatively short time (3. and 4.) vs. having a modern API and functionality whose details we have more direct control over (5. and 6.).
-We estimate 2 developer months would be required to implement a usable abstraction layer between AST and the LSST stack, whereas implementing the LSST requirements (not all current features of AST, e.g. spectra/time mappings) in a new C++-based AST would likely require at least 6 months of David Berry's time, with a comparable amount of LSST developer time for design and guidance.
+There are three clearly viable choices: some variation on :ref:`adopt-AST`; :ref:`adopt-GWCS`; or :ref:`c++AST`.
+The choice between these is a balance between having a workable solution in a relatively short time (3.) vs. having a modern API and functionality whose details we have more direct control over (4. and 5.).
+We estimate 2 developer months would be required to implement a usable abstraction layer between AST and the LSST stack, whereas implementing the LSST requirements (not all current features of AST, e.g. no spectra/time mappings) in a new C++-based AST would likely require at least 6 months of David Berry's time, with a comparable amount of LSST developer time for design and guidance.
 Similarly, we expect that adapting our C++ warping code into python (and possibly making our Exposure object pure-python) and implementing our required transforms in GWCS would be at least 2 months of developer time, while probably a year would be required to attempt (see below) to bring GWCS up to our required performance levels and make all LSST WCS and transforms operate in pure python.

 .. _table-work-estimate: